Technology Advancements in Psychiatry – Part 2 – Dr. Arshya Vahabzadeh

 Dr. Vahabzadeh covers 4 topics in this video: eye movement abnormalities; virtual reality; machine learning; and the barriers to being a mental health game-changer.

-He discusses eye tracking technology with the importance of eye movements in schizophrenia and autism, and how technologies can be used to diagnose autism at a much younger age.
+He discusses eye-tracking technology with the importance of eye movements in schizophrenia and autism, and how technologies can be used to diagnose autism at a much younger age.

 Moving on to virtual reality, he reveals how augmented reality technologies are helping patients with PTSD, people with delusion paranoia, and the benefits these technologies are providing in addiction therapy.

-Demonstrating the use of machine learning technology in calculating high-risk suicide groups from baseline clinical data gathered at first onset of psychosis, he discusses how it can also be used to predict outcomes of antidepressant use.
+Demonstrating the use of machine learning technology in calculating high-risk suicide groups from baseline clinical data gathered at the first onset of psychosis, he discusses how it can also be used to predict outcomes of antidepressant use.

 Deliberating on the barriers to being a mental health game-changer today, Dr. Vahabzadeh examines how the powerful combination of machine learning and genomics provides the evidence needed to assist in the development of new technologies.

 - New technologies can facilitate early diagnosis of disorders